Financial remedies on divorce

 Half a century after the passage of the 1973 Act, the Government asked the Law Commission to review whether the current law is working effectively, and delivering fair and consistent outcomes for divorcing couples.

-As part of its analysis of existing law, the Law Commission considered whether there was potential for reform in specific areas such as:
+As part of its analysis, the Law Commission considered if there was potential for reform in areas such as:

-The Law Commission’s scoping report does not make recommendations for reform of the law.
-That would be the task of further, substantive law reform.
-The report does, however, conclude that financial remedies law requires reform.
-It finds that the law does not, to use the words of the question set out in our Terms of Reference, “provide a cohesive framework in which parties to a divorce or dissolution can expect fair and sufficiently certain outcomes”.
+The Law Commission’s scoping report does not make recommendations for reform of the law (that would need further, substantive law reform) but it concludes that financial remedies law requires reform.
+It finds that the law does not “provide a cohesive framework in which parties to a divorce or dissolution can expect fair and sufficiently certain outcomes”.

 The scoping report discusses four possible models for reform of the law:

-- introducing a set of underpinning principles and objectives to guide the court’s discretion; and
+- introducing a set of underpinning principles and objectives to guide the court’s discretion

 - creating a ‘matrimonial property regime’ that will provide rules for dividing up property on divorce, with the court’s discretion strictly confined.